dfelinto/blender-manual/manual/rigging/armatures.rst

 Armatures
 *********

-An "armature" is a type of object used for :doc:`rigging <rigging>`.
+An "armature" is a type of object used for :doc:`rigging </rigging>`.
 Armature object borrows many ideas from real life skeletons.